yaash09/neoHealth/README.md

 # neoHealth
-the project contains easy to use wrapper on existing orthan Rest API.
+The project contains easy to use wrapper on existing orthan Rest API.

 ### Running the project